frida/frida-website/_i18n/en/_docs/stalker.md

 registers.
 This means that when the compiler generates code which makes use of these registers, it must store them first.
-Hence it is not strictly necessary to save these registers to the context structure, since they will be restored if they are used by the code within the stalker engine.
+Hence it is not strictly necessary to save these registers to the context structure, since they will be restored if they are used by the code within the Stalker engine.
 This *"minimal"* context is sufficient for most purposes.

 However, if the Stalker engine is to call a probe registered by